2011 Major League Baseball postseason: (AL2) Texas Rangers vs. (NL4) St. Louis Cardinals

 In what is considered by many to be one of the greatest World Series ever played, the Cardinals defeated the Rangers in seven games to win their eleventh championship in franchise history.

 Chris Carpenter pitched six solid innings as the Cardinals took Game 1.
 In Game 2, the Cardinals held a 1-0 lead going into the top of the ninth, until the Rangers put up two unanswered runs from back-to-back sacrifice flys from Josh Hamilton and Michael Young, which evened the series headed to Arlington.
 Albert Pujols hit three home runs in Game 3 as the Cardinals blew out the Rangers to regain the series lead.
 However, things then went south for the Cardinals.
 Derek Holland pitched eight innings of shutout baseball in Game 4 as the Rangers shutout the Cardinals to even the series.
 In Game 5, the Cardinals took an early 2-0 lead, but the Rangers scored four unanswered runs to take a 3-2 series lead headed back to St. Louis, now one win away from their first championship.

-Game 6 was the most memorable contest of the series - the Cardinals, after being down to their final strike in the bottom of the ninth, erased a two-run deficit thanks to a triple by David Freese.
-In the tenth, the Rangers once again regained the lead thanks to a two-run home run from Hamilton, and in the bottom of the inning, were one strike away from the championship again despite their lead being cut to one.
+Game 6 was the most memorable contest of the series - the Cardinals, after being down to their final strike in the bottom of the ninth, tied the game thanks to a two-run RBI triple from David Freese.
+In the top of the tenth, the Rangers regained the lead thanks to a two-run home run from Hamilton.
+In the bottom of the inning, the Rangers were once again one strike away from the championship despite their lead being cut to one.
 However, Lance Berkman managed to bring in an RBI single, tying the game once again.
 Then, in the bottom of the eleventh, the Cardinals prevailed thanks to a walk-off home run from Freese.
 In Game 7, the Rangers again took an early lead in the top of the first inning, however the Cardinals would score six unanswered runs to take the lead for good and secure the title.